Meroje/documentation-en/source/contribute/translate.rst

 Once your language is available on :file:`translate.novius-os.org`, click it.
 Then click the version of Novius OS you want to translate.
 If you don't know which one to choose, `ask us <http://www.novius-os.org/en/more-info/contacts.html>`__, we'll tell you.

 You now see a list of directories.
-The directories starting with :file:`noviusos_` are applications. :file:`framework` contains the string from the core.
+The directories starting with :file:`noviusos_` are applications. :file:`framework` contains the strings from the core.

 .. image:: images/pootle-nos-directories.png
 	:alt: Translation directories
 	:align: center

-To start translating, click the :guilabel:`xx words need attention` next to a directory.
-Please follow these priorities:
+To start translating, click a directory and then :guilabel:`Continue translation`.
+When choosing a directory, please follow these priorities:

 * Top priority, the core: :file:`framework`.
 * Then the native applications: Webpages (:file:`noviusos_pages`), Media Centre (:file:`noviusos_media`), Users (:file:`noviusos_user`) and Applications manager (:file:`noviusos_appmanager`).
 * And finally the non-native applications.